O Tannenbaum, O Tannenbaum: Rochester tree lighting kicks off Christmas

 Rochester Police Chief Assad and Pastor Colby Olson watch as the tree is about to be lit.

-One child smiles excited for the tree to be lit.ROCHESTER — The Grinch crashed Rochester’s Christmas tree lighting but the fun and festivities continued with Santa and a tradition that is over 40 years old.
+Kids pose in front of the lit tree.ROCHESTER — The Grinch crashed Rochester’s Christmas tree lighting but couldn’t stop the fun and festivities with Santa and an over 40-year-old tradition.

-Sunday, Nov.
-30, family, friends and neighbors gathered at Rochester Congregational Church to light the Rochester town Christmas tree, write letters to Santa and share holiday cookies.
+Family, friends and neighbors gathered at Rochester Congregational Church Sunday, Nov.
+30 to light the Rochester town Christmas tree, write letters to Santa and share holiday cookies.

 Kami Medieros, Sarah Paiva and the Rochester Events Committee organized the event.
-The Committee was first started in March with plans to celebrate Rochester all year long.
+The Committee was created in March with plans to celebrate Rochester all year long.

-“The event itself, the tree lighting, has always been a tradition…The community comes together, we sing, we do some caroling and then we light the tree,” said Paiva.
+“The event itself, the tree lighting, has always been a tradition,” Paiva said.
+“The community comes together, we sing, we do some caroling and then we light the tree.”

-The Rochester Tree Lighting is one of Paiva’s favorite Rochester traditions.
-She loves how it welcomes and grows the community.
+Paiva said the Rochester Tree Lighting is one of her favorite Rochester traditions, because it it welcomes and grows the community.

 “It's getting the community out, getting all of us together.
-A lot of us are born and raised here so it's a nice place that we all come back to be together,” said Paiva.
+A lot of us are born and raised here so it's a nice place that we all come back to be together,” Paiva said.

-Carolers gathered together to sing songs with Santa and even take pictures with Santa and the Grinch himself.
+Carolers gathered together to sing and take pictures with Santa and the Grinch.

 Emilia was most excited for the tree to be lit and said her favorite holiday tradition is when her mom bakes cinnamon rolls.
 Emilia also helped set the event up earlier in the day.

-Pastor Colby Olson was excited to build community and remind Rochester of the importance of being in community this winter season.
+Pastor Colby Olson said he was excited to build community and remind Rochester of the importance of bringing people together during the winter season.

 “It's always important to bring the community together and be able to share different experiences, particularly during Christmas,” Olson said.

-Olson reiterated that laughing together and supporting each other is important.
+Olson said laughing together and supporting each other is important.

-“It's really beautiful when people gather as families and enjoy the time together and share those social moments and even as a community being able to gather and talk about things to work through life together,” said Olson.
+“It's really beautiful when people gather as families and enjoy the time together and share those social moments, and even as a community — being able to gather and talk about things, to work through life together,” Olson said.

-Medieros and Paiva hope to grow the ceremony next year, engaging more and more Rochester residents.
+Medieros and Paiva said they hope to grow the ceremony next year, and engage more Rochester residents.

-“I'm hoping in the future to make it much bigger and make it a weekend ordeal.
-And we're looking for recommendations from folks,” said Medieros.
+“I'm hoping in the future to make it much bigger and make it a weekend ordeal,” Medieros said.
+“We're looking for recommendations from folks."